stellar/stellar-protocol/ecosystem/README.md

   * For example, a SEP by Github user `happycoder` with a SHA-256 checksum of `a200f73c` would be titled `sep_happycoder_b274f73c.md`.
 * Make sure to place your SEP in the `ecosystem/` folder.
 * Include GitHub handles or emails for all authors listed.
-Github handles are preferred.
+GitHub handles are preferred.

 Finally, submit a PR of your draft via your fork of this repository.